Our simple 6-step guide provides you with essential strategies for teaching the most effective type of phonics. Includes free resources.

 Although phonics is a very important part of learning to read, it’s also vital that you help your child to develop a love of books, a good vocabulary and a broad range of general knowledge.

 Remember that it’s also really helpful to teach spelling alongside reading in a phonics programme.
-See our article, ‘How Can I Teach My Child to Spell?
-Basic Principles’, for more information about this.
+See our article about spelling with phonics for more information about this.